nuwave/lighthouse/docs/master/eloquent/getting-started.md

 }
 ```

-Be aware that while a create operation will always return a result, provided you pass valid data, the update
-may fail to find the model you provided and return `null`:
+The update may fail to find the model you provided and return `null`:

 ```json
 {